Vizzuality/marxan-cloud/docs/download-upload-clone/storage/brief.md

 - storing one or more archive pieces as they are prepared and finalized

+- streaming archive pieces from their cloud storage location when cloning the exported project/scenarios

+- checking the integrity of all the pieces of a project and its scenarios as they are being used to create a clone of the original project/scenarios

+- removing from cloud storage all the archive pieces once their validity expires

+- garbage-collecting archive pieces that are not yet expired, if their source project or scenario is deleted

+Moreover, _only when users request to be able to download a single zip file_ with all the contents of a project and any scenarios the following steps will also apply:

 - preparing a final archive file that includes all the finalized pieces

 - storing the final archive

-- removing individual pieces

 - allowing users to download the archive for a given project

-- removing the archive and any related files once its validity expires
+- removing the archive once its validity expires

-- allowing users to upload an archive to a MarxanCloud instance to get the archived project "rehydrated" as a new project on the target instance
+- allowing users to upload a zip archive to a MarxanCloud instance to get the archived project "rehydrated" as a new project on the target instance

-- checking the integrity of an uploaded archive

-- garbage-collecting archives that are not yet expired if their source project is deleted
+- garbage-collecting archive zip artifacts that are not yet expired, if their source project or scenario is deleted